On B type family of Dubrovin-Frobenius manifolds and their integrable systems: Proofs of the theorems

 \begin{lemma} Let $\widetilde y$ be as in Section~\ref{section: NN proof} and $p,q$ be s.t. $p+q < l+1$ then

 as the functions of $\widetilde y$. \end{lemma} \begin{proof} This follows immediately from Eq.~\eqref{eq: g via generating function}. \end{proof}

-The partial derivatives in the lemma above are linear functions of $y^{k+1},\dots,y^l$.
-The change of the variables $y \to \widetilde y$ in this range is enduces by $t \to \widetilde t$.
+The partial derivatives in the lemma above are linear functions in $y^{k+1},\dots,y^l$.
+The change of the variables $y \to \widetilde y$ in this range is induced by $t \to \widetilde t$.
 This lemma shows that all the four multiples in Eq~\eqref{eq: final expression in PN} stabilize in $\widetilde t$ coordinates.